Delaware and Raritan Canal: State Park

 In 1974, most of the canal system was declared a New Jersey state park.
-It remains one today, and is used for canoeing, kayaking, and fishing.
+It is used for canoeing, kayaking, and fishing.
 A graded natural-surface trail along the side of the canal, which was the tow path that mules used to tow barges on the canal before steam powered barges, is now used for hiking, jogging, bicycling, and horseback riding.
 Some 36 mi of the main canal, and all 22 mi of the feeder canal, still exist.
 The feeder canal along the Delaware, being a former railroad rather than a towpath, is especially suited to bicycling.
 The park is operated and maintained by the New Jersey Division of Parks and Forestry.

 The canal is accessible from many points along its route, with small parking areas providing access at most road crossings.
 One of the most scenic and popular sections of the D&R Canal state park is the segment along Lake Carnegie in Princeton, New Jersey, which features the canal on one side of the path and the lake on the other side.
 Another attractive section borders the Colonial Park Arboretum and Gardens in East Millstone.

 When the canal was used for transportation, New Jersey's landscape was mostly rural, and its primary business was agriculture.
-"Now," in the words of Howard Green, research director of the New Jersey Historical Commission, "It is one of the most beloved parks in the state, a sinewy, snake-like greenway through one of the most heavily populated parts of the world.
+In the words of Howard Green, research director of the New Jersey Historical Commission, "Now it is one of the most beloved parks in the state, a sinewy, snake-like greenway through one of the most heavily populated parts of the world.
 It has gone from being the machine in the garden, to being garden in the machine."

+Folklore

+From 1972 onward, the canal developed a local legend.
+Residents of Griggstown, Franklin Township claimed to have seen a feral cow along the canal and the parallel Millstone River, said to be the ghost of one of many cows herded across and along the canal.
+The folklore endured for 30 years when, on November 23, 2002, an actual bull was found in a ditch, and was pulled out by local authorities only to be subsequently euthanized shortly afterward.